Compagnie du Ponant

 Le Ponant is a three-masted motorsailer that accommodates 64 passengers in 32 staterooms, including three triple cabins and two with king-size beds.
 The large sun deck beneath the sails enhances the yachtlike ambiance.

-Two new ships, Le Boréal and L'Austral, joined the fleet in 2010 and 2011 respectively.
-A third Boréal-class ship, Le Soleal, entered service in 2013, and another--Le Lyrial--is scheduled for delivery in 2015.
+Two pure motorships, Le Boréal and L'Austral, joined the fleet in 2010 and 2011 respectively.
+A third Boréal-class ship, Le Soleal, entered service in 2013, and another--Le Lyrial--was added in 2015.
 Each megayacht accomodates 224 to 264 passengers in 132 cabins and suites, most with private balconies.
 Amenities include six decks, a theatre, two restaurants, a beauty center, and programs for children.

 In a typical year, Compagnie du Ponant offers nearly 100 cruises of varying lengths along the coasts of Northern Europe, Greenland, the Mediterranean, and the Iberian Peninsula.

 Inset photos 1, 2, 3: Compagnie du Ponant.
 Used by permission.

 Copyright © 1996-2019 Durant and Cheryl Imboden.
 All rights reserved.